MaRage8494/js_course/11-Arrays.md

 ## Final

-[23.02.2024] Due to the inflammation of ligaments and the piling up of things to do at university and work, I was not able to maintain git, but I'm happy to say that I have completed this section 🎉🎉🎉
+[23.02.2024] Due to the inflammation of ligaments and the piling up of things to do at university and work, I was not able to maintain git😥, but I'm happy to say that I have completed this section 🎉🎉🎉